PioSolver Course - Endboss PackageEverything you need to know about PIO

 So how does all this relate to playing poker?
 Time and time again when evaluating decisions retrospectively, I hear players picturing the worst case scenario.
 This type of ‘worst-case scenario’ thinking comes in all forms – “This guy… This sizing… This runout… This timing…” etc etc. People find it very, very easy to come up with reasons to take the line they want to take, and often forget what they’ve learned about making good decisions.
 I believe this tendency is due in no small part to a combination of the availability heuristic and loss aversion.

-How often hands can you remember where you 4b QQ and got a fold, taking it down preflop?
+How many hands can you remember where you 4b QQ and got a fold, taking it down preflop?
 How much does it stick in your brain when you make a clear valuebet vs a fish and get a fold?
 How much sleep do you lose when you river a strong hand, call a bet from a regular and see a random blowup bluff?

 The truth is that the VAST majority of hands you play hold no special place in your memory, and when you are trying to evaluate the likelihood of different things happening in some marginal situation, these ‘standard’ hands will not be readily available in your mind.
 Can you guess what will be?
 Say you’re debating a marginal bluffcatcher on the river vs a shove from an unknown – you need to be good 30% of the time vs his range to call.
 You search through the mists of your mind for situations like this… what memories do you find?
 A dispassionate, thorough evaluation of comparable situations vs comparable players and the corresponding results?